 With regards to progression, 100% of the registered students graduate within the expected study tenure.
-With regards to marking distribution, the average score was 8.3 and 8.5 for the two student cohorts that have so far completed their master's degree studies.
+With regards to marking distribution, the average score was approximately 8.1.

 The master's degree applies and recognises the European Credit Transfer System (ECTS) consistently across the curriculum and is in line and harmonised with international guidelines.
-The students should receive, in total, 90 ECTS to obtain their master's degree (either 10 courses of 6 ECTS credits each and a thesis dissertation which accounts for 30 ECTS credits or two extra courses of 15 ECTS credits each).
+The students should receive, in total, 90 ECTS to obtain their Master's degree (8 modules of 7.5 ECTS credits each and a thesis dissertation which accounts for 30 ECTS credits).